How to Build a Go-To-Market (GTM) System That Generates Business on Autopilot

 Each of these signals tells you something about where a company is in its journey.
 And the more of these signals you can stack on top of each other, the more precise your targeting gets.

-A company that just raised Series B funding and hired three new sales reps last month is a very different prospect than a company that just matches your industry and employee count filters.
+A company that just raised Series B funding and hired three new sales reps is in a different buying mode than a company that hasn't raised in five years and just had layoffs.
+Both might technically fit your ICP filters, but only one is likely to buy right now.

 Layer 2: Capturing leads (because traffic without capture is just vanity)